KlausC/ResourceBundles.jl/README.md

 #### Limitations

-The items labeled with `TODO` are not supported.
+The items labeled with `TODO` are not yet supported.
-Windows is not supported (as it does not provide the `newlocale` XOPEN stdlib calls)
+Windows is only supported for the LC_MESSAGES mechanisms, not the other locale categories.